sionpixley/PolyNode/README.md

 ## How to install PolyNode

-PolyNode does not require sudo privileges to install.
 Please uninstall all installed versions of Node.js before installing PolyNode.
+PolyNode does not require sudo/admin privileges to install.

 ### For Linux